François Gaspard Adam

-François Gaspard Adam (May 23, 1710 – August 18, 1761) was a French rococo sculptor.
+François Gaspard Adam (23 May 1710 – 18 August 1761) was a French rococo sculptor.

 A member of the Adam family of painters, François was born at Nancy, and studied under his father, Jacob-Sigisbert.
 He later followed his two brothers to Rome in 1730, before moving to Paris.
 In 1740, he took second in the Prix de Rome competition, but later won the contest and returned to Rome in 1742 to study at the Académie de France's campus there.
 From 1747 to 1760, Adam was the principal sculptor of Frederick the Great of Prussia.
 Most of his work decorates the grounds at Frederick's Sanssouci Palace in Potsdam.
 He died in Paris.

+Life and work

+François Gaspard Adam, who came from a family of sculptors, was born in 1710 as the youngest son of the French sculptor Jacob-Sigisbert Adam and his wife Sébastienne Le Léal in the parish of Saint-Sébastien in Nancy.
+He received his artistic training in his father's workshop until 1729.
+For further education he followed his brothers Lambert-Sigisbert Adam and Nicolas Sébastien to Rome, where he arrived in 1730.
+There he probably studied ancient sculptures from the private collection of the cardinal Polignac, which his brother Lambert-Sigisbert restored and added to.